zahraakarim/SQL-bookshop/README.md

 List the total number of books we have by each author.

 List the average price for books of a specific genre.
 Make sure this works for genres with multiple books.

+## More Challenges

+😱 amazing work if you have made it this far! 🥇

+If you're up for some more challenges, have a go at some of these:

+1. Use the [ARRAY_AGG()](https://www.postgresql.org/docs/current/functions-aggregate.html) function to get a list of each book in a single row, with all genres that the book belongs to.

+2. Add the ability to add reviews to the books.
+You should then be able to query to find:

+- all reviews of a specified book
+- the average rating of a book
+- see only the most favourable and unfavourable reviews for a specified book

+3. Add users to the database so that each review can be associated to a user.
+You should then be able to:

+- list all reviews by a single user
+- find out the average rating that a user has given in all of their reviews
+- list books that a user has not reviewed